a04k/edu-qr/README.md

 ---

-Note: to use on a mobile device you need to have https otherwise you will not be able to use the camera
+ To use the app on a mobile device you need to have https otherwise you will not be able to use the camera

 use mkcert to be able to create certificates